similab/FSTest/README.md

 <b> Description</b>
 </br>
-FSTest is a Python script for identifying and visualizing genomic loci under selection using the "Fst" statistics described by Hudson, Nei, Weir & Cockerham, and Wright as well as Z-transformation introduced by Akey.
+FSTest is a Python script for identifying and visualizing SNPs, or genomic windows loci under selection using the Fst statistics described by Hudson, Nei, Weir & Cockerham, and Wright.
+The software supports the Z-transformation introduced by Akey.
 FSTest can handle missing genotypes and works with both phased and unphased data.
 The Fst statistics can be estimated per SNPs, or windows that are determined by a fixed number of SNPs.
 </br>